rcmoutinho/javatohtml/README.md

 # JAVA to HTML
 Write **JAVA** code and get **HTML** without writing unreadable big *String*.
 Create report or email models easily.
-All implementation focus on HTML5 features but it's possible to create any other attribute (older or not implemented yet) if it's necessary.
+All implementation focus on HTML5 features but it's possible to create any other attribute/element (older or not implemented yet) if it's necessary.

 ## Code Example